devacse/claude-mcp-test/README.md

-This is a test commit via claude-desktop with github MCP server
+This repo is created using claude-desktop github MCP server